-The Christ School, Inc. is a fully accredited member of Christian Schools of Florida (CSF) and the Florida Council of Independent Schools (FCIS).
+The Christ School, Inc. is a fully accredited member of the Florida Council of Independent Schools (FCIS) and the Council for Educational Standards and Accountability (CESA).
 The accreditation process requires that our school be reevaluated every five years.
-Accreditation assures that The Christ School maintains excellent standards in instruction and academic performance, governance, administration and finances.
-We are proud that The Christ School received its initial CSF accreditation, (April, 1999) in the shortest possible time and maintains active accreditation.
-Additionally, we completed our initial accreditation with FCIS in the Spring of 2016 by achieving 100% of the accreditation standards.
+Accreditation assures that ⋈ the Christ School maintains excellent standards in instruction and academic performance, governance, administration, finances, and maintains a commitment to spiritual formation as the highest priority in keeping with the mission and vision of the school.